Non-unitary Trotter circuits for imaginary time evolution: Background

 Heuristic ITE approaches approximate the action of the non-unitary ITE propagator with a unitary operator.
 This unitary operator is optimised by taking measurements and post-processing the results classically.
 Within this class of techniques, two main approaches have emerged: variational ITE (VITE) \cite{jones2019vite, mcardle2019vite, yuan2019vite, amaro2022jobscheduling, benedetti2021hardwareefficient} and quantum ITE (QITE) \cite{motta2020determining, gomes2020qite, sun2021qite, nishi2021implementation}.

-VITE represents the unitary operator with a parameterised quantum circuit, whose parameters are optimised classically according to a variational principle \cite{mcardle2019vite}, which carries out a finite projection of the wavefunction on the tangent space of the exact evolution.
-The hardware requirements of the standard VITE procedure can be significantly reduced by assuming a Trotter product form for the ansatz and variationally optimising each Trotter term sequentially \cite{benedetti2021hardwareefficient}.
+VITE represents the unitary operator with a parameterised quantum circuit, whose parameters are optimised classically according to a variational principle \cite{mcardle2019vite} which carries out a finite projection of the wavefunction on the tangent space of the exact evolution.
+The standard VITE optimisation procedure requires the inversion of a matrix whose elements are determined by measurements made on the quantum circuit; due to the sensitivity of matrix inversion to external environmental pertubations, this procedure assumes very low gate errors \cite{saxena2023practical}.
+Matrix inversion can be avoided, and thus the hardware requirements of the standard VITE procedure can be significantly reduced, by assuming a Trotter product form for the Ansatz and variationally optimising each Trotter term sequentially \cite{benedetti2021hardwareefficient}.
 Further, optimising the circuits using classical tensor network methods can result in shallower and more accurate circuits \cite{keever2022classically}.
 Variational quantum algorithms (VQAs) such as these have substantial drawbacks \cite{tilly2021vqe}, including the barren plateau (BP) problem, which could prevent convergence for larger problem sizes \cite{mcClean2018bps}.
-There are multiple driving factors; in particular, the more expressive the ansatz is, the more susceptible it is to BPs \cite{mcClean2018bps, holmes2021bps}.
-A common approach to mitigate the BP problem is to reduce the expressibility of the ansatz.
-In the context of quantum chemistry problems, this corresponds to restricting the span of the ansatz to a section of the Hilbert space, for instance by exploiting the symmetry of the problem \cite{holmes2021bps}.
-Consequently, VQAs are highly dependent on the choice of ansatz.
+There are multiple driving factors; in particular, the more expressive the Ansatz is, the more susceptible it is to BPs \cite{mcClean2018bps, holmes2021bps}.
+A common approach to mitigate the BP problem is to reduce the expressibility of the Ansatz.
+In the context of quantum chemistry problems, this corresponds to restricting the span of the Ansatz to a section of the Hilbert space, for instance by exploiting the symmetry of the problem \cite{holmes2021bps}.
+Consequently, VQAs are highly dependent on the choice of Ansatz.